LavaMoat/LavaMoat/packages/allow-scripts/README.md

 This is a shorthand for `yarn allow-scripts run`.

 It will fail if it detects dependencies who haven't been set up during [configuration](#Configure) of the package.
-You will be prompted to run `yarn allow-scripts auto`.
+You will be advised to run `yarn allow-scripts auto`.

 ### Debug